sxie22/GASP-python/docs/usage.md

    * **halve_offspring_prob**

-Only allies to the [interface geometry](#iface_geometry)) Specifies the probability to halve the offspring cell made by mating.
+Only applies to the [interface geometry](#iface_geometry)) Specifies the probability to halve the offspring cell made by mating.
+The area of the offspring cell has to be greater than half of the max_area in [LatticeMatch](#latticematch).
 This is introduced to explore small area structures as the search often progresses towards large area structures. (large area results in more surface relaxation and more fit organisms).
 Optional, defaults to 0.25.

 [Go back to Contents](#contents)